-Item 2 (c) - Sources of Information and Data Contained in the Technical Report Summary In the compilation of this Report, the QP utilised information as provided by the Client.
+Item 2 (c) - Sources of Information and Data Contained in the Report

+In the compilation of this Report, Minxcon utilised information as provided by the Client.
 This includes internal company reports, historical reports and information, technical correspondence and maps, as received from the Client.

-Additional information was sourced from those references listed in Item 24 and is duly referenced
+Additional information was sourced from those references listed in Item 27 and is duly referenced in the text where appropriate.

-Item 2 (d) - QUALIFIED PERSONS' PERSONAL INSPECTION OF THE PROPERTY
+Item 2 (d) - Qualified Persons' Personal Inspection of the Property